FrankBijnen/ExifToolGui/README.md

  To achieve this the source had to be modified quite a lot.
 Dont expect a flawless product.

- See also the read me files for Developers and Users
+ See also the ReadMe files for Developers and Users in the Docs directory.

  Frank Bijnen